SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Stay Away From Infections

 Get a flu shot every year to help prevent infection.
-Ask your provider if you need a pneumonia vaccine and get one if you do.
+Ask your provider if you need a pneumococcal (pneumonia) vaccine and get one if you do.
+Be fully immunized against the virus that causes COVID-19.
+Use a mask according to guidelines from the Centers for Disease Control and Prevention.

 Wash your hands often.
 Stay away from crowds.
 Ask visitors who have a cold to wear a mask.